silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 - Generated (SLDR only)
 - Suspect (SLDR only)

-CLDR draft attributes, as defined in the section ["Attribute draft" on page 1 of UTS #35][attrib-draft], listed from least to greatest level of vetting, are "unconfirmed", "provisional", "contributed", and "approved".
-These are determined through the CLDR's Survey Tool, using the [CLDR Data Submission and Vetting Process][cldr-data-submission].
+CLDR draft attributes, as defined in the section ["Attribute draft" on page 1 of UTS #35][uni-utr35-attrib-draft], listed from least to greatest level of vetting, are "unconfirmed", "provisional", "contributed", and "approved".
+These are determined through the CLDR's Survey Tool, using the [CLDR Data Submission and Vetting Process][uni-cldr-data-submission].
 "Unconfirmed" means that there has been no official vetting done via the Survey Tool for this data.
 "Provisional" means that there has been some vetting, but not enough for official confirmation.
 In leu of other data, a locale may choose to use elements labeled as "provisional" until higher-level data is added.
 "Contributed" is often referred to as "minimally/partially approved" by the CLDR technical committee, while "Approved" means that the information has been completely vetted to the CLDR's standards.
 If a draft attribute is not indicated for an element, it is assumed to be "Approved".
 This is not a perfect system, but it helps the CLDR to make changes while maintaining data stability.

 The SLDR adds four additional levels of vetting.
 From least to greatest level of confidence, these values are "suspect", "generated", "tentative", and "proposed".
 The difference between "tentative" and "proposed" is ambiguous, and as a result, these draft attributes are instead often left unused in favor of the CLDR's lowest level "unconfirmed".
 "Generated", as the name implies, refers to data generated using a primary text, usually a Bible translation project from the [Digital Bible Library (DBL)][dbl], and is automatically assigned to the appropriate elements during the data generation process.
 "Suspect" is also applied to data that has been generated, but from a process that is less refined and more likely to include errors.
 This lowest draft level is rarely used anymore, but is preserved for the files that contain old data with this attribute.

-As described in the ["Valid Data" section on page 1 of UST #35][valid-data], elements can inherit the draft attributes of parent elements.
+As described in the ["Valid Data" section on page 1 of UST #35][uni-utr35-valid-data], elements can inherit the draft attributes of parent elements.
 However, it is considered best practice in the CLDR to specifically list the draft attribute in the leaf/lowest child node, rather than leaving it to inherit from a higher node.

 In the SLDR, a similar concept is applied.
 All draft attributes must appear in the leaf/lowest child nodes, or else they will disappear during the file normalization process.
 However, a draft attribute for the entire file can be assigned in the `identity\special\sil:identity` element, described in the ["Identity"][identity] section earlier in this page.
 Below is an example of this element with a draft attribute: